sotblad/ghostnode-tool/README.md

 ## Note on binary Linux builds

 Binary Linux builds are known to be not reliable due to ABI incompatibility between different Linux distributions.
-You might want to build Ghostnode Tool yourself if provided binary does not work for your distribution:
+You might want to build MUEnode Tool yourself if provided binary does not work for your distribution:
 ```
 sudo apt-get update
 sudo apt-get -y upgrade